GautierLearnsProgramming/AutoMining/README.md

 In order to use the script, you should copy-paste the code in GyrosManipulation/CompiledScript.cs and GyrosManipulation/CompiledInformationScript.cs to two different Programmable Blocks (PB) in your game.

-In order to make the main script (CompliedScript.cs) work properly, you need to add your routes and configuration to the custom data of your PB.
+In order to make the main script (CompliedScript.cs) work properly, you need to add your fly paths and configuration to the custom data of your PB.

 <h3> Custom data </h3>